unball/python_simulator/README.md

 python examples.top_down_car --backend=pygame
 ```
 into the folder Pybox2D to see "top_dow_car.py" working.
-Python_Simulation is based on script top_down_car.
+Python_Simulation is based on script top_down_car.py

 ## License ##